tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ## Decoupled architecture using ports and adapters {#ports-and-adapters}

 Rather than running several coarse grained tests, let's decouple the system by defining explicit boundaries between components using interfaces and design a set of tests to exercise the interaction between those boundaries.
-Each interface represents a port in the architecture.
-The tests should compliment each other to provide the same level of confidence.
+The tests should compliment each other to provide the same level of confidence as coarse grained tests (for example, tests like Listing 1).

 A> ## Ports and adapter symbols {#port-and-adapters-symbols-aside}